-It’s only late August but already there seems to be the sense of Autumn approaching, the dew on the cobwebs in the morning, the fields stripped bare, the winds carrying memories of bonfires and stormy days to come.
+It’s only the first week of September but already there seems to be the sense of Autumn arriving, the dew on the cobwebs in the morning, the fields stripped bare, the winds carrying memories of bonfires and stormy days to come.

 Any change in seasons can be difficult, for many reasons.
-Sometimes its about regret for the things we have not achieved, sometimes it’s because of past memories, a summer romance, a chance lost, a job left.
+Sometimes its about regret for the things we have not achieved, sometimes it’s because of past memories, a summer romance, a chance lost, a job left or the trigger of a particular time of year reminding ua of abuse.
 We are the sum of all of our experiences, and those experiences can be rooted in a particular time and place.
 A season, or a change in season, can be a powerful trigger, sometimes bringing up emotions we believe were long buried.

 The Harvest is Gathered.